corex97/DarkMenu/README.md

 Hello i made this script hub just for fun- i use solara but cant say that my script will work 100% on other executers.

+special thanks to: .roblomack (discord), ROBLOMACK (Github) for helping me a bit